About the town

-Panighata and lohagarh: About 25 km from the town, both places are located on the bank of river Mechi on the Indo-Nepal border.
-A nice camping place, with beautiful landscape combining forests, low hills, rivers, and tea gardens.
-Dhulabari, a famous foreign goods market in Nepal, is only half an hour drive from here.
+Panighata and Lohagarh: About 25 km from the town, both places are located on the bank of river Mechi on the Indo-Nepal border.
+A nice camping place, with a beautiful landscape combining forests, low hills, rivers, and tea gardens.
+Dhulabari, a famous foreign goods market in Nepal, is only half an hour's drive from here.

 Every day thousands of people visit the city.
 To accommodate them all, there are hundreds of hotels around the city.
 From high-end resorts to bare minimum budget hotels, they are spread all over the city.
 The high-end accommodation is mostly on the outskirts of the city amidst the natural ambience.
 There are a few located right on hill cart road or Sevoke road as well.
 The budget utility accommodations are concentrated either on the Pradhan Nagar / Siliguri junction area, Bidhan market area or Sevoke road area.
 Depending on your unique requirement, you can find accommodation here.
 Consult travel experts of Humro Tours to book an accommodation of your choice.
 There are other options such as homestays available in town.